 - 2.1.1.
 The St Albans City and District area (the district) is an affluent district in the south east of England.
 It is within a Housing Market Area which includes its neighbours in the South West Hertfordshire area.
-It remains a popular place to live in including because of its good quality of life (ninth highest quality of life in the UK in 20163 and best in the South East in 20204).
+It remains a popular place to live in including because of its good quality of life (ninth highest quality of life in the UK in 2019 and best in the South East in 2020).
 In addition it has fast rail links to London.
-Over 80% of the district is in the Metropolitan Green Belt. - 2.1.2.
-Reflecting its popularity the median house price in Sep 2019 was £530,000, a reduction of £10,000 compared to Sep 2018.
-The lower quartile house price in Sep 2019 was £385,000, a reduction of £2,000 compared to Sep 20185.
-There are some signs of uncertainty in the private sales market (possibly connected to Brexit).
-However, the market remains buoyant in other areas, particularly the private housing for rent market. - 2.1.3.
+Over 81% of the district is in the Metropolitan Green Belt. - 2.1.2.
+Reflecting its popularity, the median house price in the District in September 2020 was £545,000, an increase of £15,000 compared to September 2019.
+The lower quartile house price in September 2020 was £400,000, an increase of £15,000 compared to Sep 2018. - 2.1.3.
 Figure 1 below continues to show that the district has markedly higher house prices compared to the rest of the county of Hertfordshire, the East of England and England.

-Figure 1 - Comparison of annual median house price trends between end September 2017 and September 2019 (St Albans, Hertfordshire, East of England and England (price in £) (source: ONS House price to workplace-based earnings ratios)
+Figure 1 - Comparison of annual median house price trends between end of September 2018 and end of September 2020 (St Albans, Hertfordshire, East of England and England (price in £) (source: ONS House price to workplace-based earnings ratios)